 -- Modesty Rabnott, writing to her sister about the snidget incident (QA4)

-A century earlier, Barberus Bragge had instigated Snidget hunting into the game of “Cuaditch.”
+A century earlier, Barberus Bragge had instigated Snidget hunting into the game of Cuaditch, an early form of Quidditch.
 Now, in the mid-1300s, the small birds are nearing extinction.
-The head of the Wizards’ Council, Elfrida Clagg, bans Snidget hunting altogether as well as its use in Quidditch.
-She also establishes the Modesty Rabnott Snidget Reservation in Somerset, named after the brave witch who stood up to Chief Bragge a hundred years before when he first tossed a Snidget into the middle of a Quidditch match (QA4).
+The head of the Wizards’ Council, Elfrida Clagg, bans Snidget-hunting altogether, as well as its use in Quidditch.
+She also establishes the Modesty Rabnott Snidget Reservation in Somerset, named after the brave witch, Modesty Rabnott, who stood up to Chief Bragge a hundred years before when he first tossed a Snidget into the middle of a Quidditch match (QA4).